Perrie Edwards Beats Ex Zayn Malik At BRIT Awards, New Boyfriend By Her Side

 A post shared by Perrie Edwards ✌️???? (@perrieedwards) on

-Perrie Edwards and the other members of Little Mix certainly created quite a stir when they released their Glory Days album, because the album featured a song that indirectly taunted Zayn Malik for breaking up with Perrie Edwards.
+Perrie Edwards and the other members of Little Mix certainly created quite a stir when they released their Glory Days album because the album featured a song that indirectly taunted Zayn Malik for breaking up with Perrie Edwards.
 Titled as “Shout Out To My Ex,” Little Mix’s song soon became a hit, despite – or perhaps because of – the fact that it became embroiled in controversy when the band members changed the caustic lyrics of its original version.

 According to Celebs Now, the song became popular because its original lyrics indirectly pointed to Zayn Malik and Gigi Hadid’s love affair that began soon after the former One Direction band member split with Perrie Edwards.